devkavin/otptest/README.txt

 *IMPORTANT*

-Create a file named config.php within the main folder and define your SMTP username and password there.
+>>>>> Create a file named config.php within the main folder and define your SMTP username and password there.

 <?php
 define('SMTP_Username', 'yourSMTPemail@domain.com');
 define('SMTP_Password', 'yourSMTPpassword');
 ?>

-Don't forget to import Composer.
+>>>>> Don't forget to import Composer.

 > Type composer require phpmailer/phpmailer in the terminal and hit enter.
+> Set the autoloader path to the location of the generated autoload.php in send.php, you can find this file in *projectpath*/vendor/.

 I am assuming you have already configured your php.ini and sendmail.ini files to send mail through SMTP.

-The SMTP port we've used is port 465.
+>>>>> The SMTP port we've used is port 465.